 Did that cause the window to break?
-Sartorio's Principle also accounts for the Billy and Suzy case:

 - Imagine that Suzy had not thrown. - In that case Billy's rock would have hit the window, and it would have broken anyway. - Intuitively, Billy's throw caused the window to break. - But what about Suzy not throwing?